10 Best Small Cities in Europe

 2. La Rochelle, France

 This once great French coastal city is, well, still great.
 But instead of serving as a home to fishing fleets and trading vessels to the new world, La Rochelle now houses one of Europe’s biggest fleets of pleasure boats.
-Before leaving the luminous limestone facades of the well-preserved Vieux Port (Old Harbor), cycle around the nearby Ile de Re.
+Before leaving the luminous limestone facades of the well-preserved Vieux Port, cycle around the nearby Île de Ré.
 This island houses relaxed villages and long sandy beaches.

-The high-speed TGV from Paris Montparnasse station departs about every 2-3 hours, cruising to La Rochelle in a cool 3 hours 15 minutes.
-Reservations are compulsory (9 euros).
+The high-speed TGV from Paris Montparnasse station departs about every 2-3 hours, cruising to La Rochelle in about 3 hours.
+Reservations are compulsory.

 3. Bern, Switzerland